RachaelHerman/RachaelHerman.github.io/index.md

 # Rachael Herman, Ph.D.

-Welcome to my personal website.
-I am a postdoctoral researcher specializing in genomics, bioinformatics, and conservation biology...

-Welcome to my website.
+Welcome to my website!
 I am an NSF Office of Polar Progam's Postdoctoral Research Fellow specializing in genomics, epigenetics, bioinformatics, and conservation biology  <a href="https://you.stonybrook.edu/veeramahlab/">Krishna Veeramah's Lab</a> in the Department of Ecology & Evolution at Stony Brook University.
 I research the molecular ecology and genomics of seabirds, particulary those found in the Antarctic and sub-Antarctic.
 I received my Ph.D. in Ecology & Evolution in <a href="https://www.lynchlab.com//">Heather Lynch's Lab</a> at Stony Brook University.

 <div markdown="0"><a href="http://rachaelherman.github.io/research/Rachael_Herman_CV_2025.pdf" class="btn">Curriculum Vitae</a></div>